 Negotiation Analysis Author: Michael Baskin is a PhD Candidate at the Fletcher School of Law and Diplomacy at Tufts University.
 He holds a BS from the US Military Academy at West Point, an MA from the Interdisciplinary (IDC) Center, Herzliya, Israel, and is a former US Army infantry officer with service in Afghanistan and Iraq.
 He has received a Next Generation Grant from the Program on Negotiation (PON) at Harvard Law School towards his dissertation on negotiations involving military officers.

-Related Negotiation Analysis Article: The Advantages and Disadvantages of Leadership Styles: The Opposite of Autocratic Leadership
+Related Negotiation Analysis Article: The Opposite of Autocratic Leadership Styles